Takanori Nishikawa: Cloud Nine era

 The CD will contain all the 5 songs he made for the series.
 'Invoke', 'Ignited', 'Meteor', 'Zips' and 'Vestige'.
 But there will be a 6th track on the CD called 'imaginary ark' and this is the 30th Anniversary song for Gunpla.
 The CD comes in 3 versions.

 On August 11, a double A-side single 'Naked Arms/Sword Summit' will be released.
 Naked arms will be the opening song for the new Sengoku Basara game.
 An English version of the song will be able on the regular edition of this single.
 That song will be the opening for the game outside Japan.
-SWORD SUMMIT is the new opening for the second season of the Sengoku Basara anime.
+SWORD SUMMIT is the new opening for the second season of the anime Sengoku Basara.

 Preserved Roses / Kakumei Dualism era

 In 2013, Nishikawa teamed up with Nana Mizuki in a collaboration called T.M.Revolution X Nana Mizuki, and they released two singles, Preserved Roses and 革命デュアリズム (Kakumei Dyuarizumu, lit.
 Revolution Dualism), both recorded as the opening theme songs of Valvrave the Liberator, 1st and 2nd Season respectively.